moonman/rt-n56u/README.md

 1. Disable HW Nat:
 Advanced Settings -> WAN -> Hardware offload NAT/Routing IPv4 -> Disable
 2. SSH (or WinSCP) into the router and modify /etc/storage/qos.conf for your connection
-3. Change QOS_ENABLED variable in qos.conf to YES
+3. Change QOS_ENABLED variable in qos.conf to YES (all caps)

 =========